beadsland/superl/doc/README.md

 ###<a name="Installation">Installation</a>##

-Superl is relatively lightweight, and be included as a project dependency via `rebar.config`:
+`superl` is relatively lightweight, and be included as a project dependency via `rebar.config`:

 `{deps, [     {pose, ".*",       {git, "git://github.com/beadsland/pose", {branch, master}}}    ]}`